A Framework for Benchmarking Clustering Algorithms

 propose a consistent methodology for evaluating clustering algorithms,

-aggregate, polish, and standardise the existing clustering benchmark batteries referred to across the machine learning and data mining literature,
+aggregate, polish, and standardise the existing clustering benchmark batteries (collections) referred to across the machine learning and data mining literature,

 introduce new datasets of different dimensionalities, sizes, and cluster types.